 - Magneto once again appears as a playable character in Marvel vs. Capcom 3: Fate of Two Worlds voiced by Tom Kane.
 Alternate colors include Ultimate Magneto and Mutant X Magneto.

 - Magneto has been confirmed to be in the game X-Men Destiny which allows players to take control of one of three character's fate.
 The game is set for release in fall of 2011.
+He is a non-playable character, voiced by Bill Graves.

 - Magneto is a villain in the social media game Marvel: Avengers Alliance, and is also a playable character